cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 After that, you're free to do whatever you want for your own use-case (disk partitions, storage systems, file sharing method, applications, etc.).

 # Changelog
+**April 7th, 2022**: I updated a note about the issue that caused my NanoPi M4-v2 board to stop working after an `apt` upgrade.
+More specifically, according to [gilarelli's post](https://forum.armbian.com/topic/20043-nanopi-m4-v2-4gb-doesnt-start-after-installing-updates/?do=findComment&comment=137274), it looks like the culprit is `linux-dtb-legacy-rk3399`, which does not include a device tree file for the board in its latest version, namely `rk3399-nanopi-m4v2.dtb` was not included in `linux-dtb-legacy-rk3399=22.02.01`.
+{: .notice .notice--info }

 **March 20th, 2022**: I've had to deal with [a software issue that broke my NanoPi-M4 v2](https://forum.armbian.com/topic/20043-nanopi-m4-v2-4gb-doesnt-start-after-installing-updates/) and thought that this would be a nice opportunity to document a couple of procedures that allow you to recover from such scenarios.
 (Of note, if you are on **Armbian Buster** and using the **legacy kernel**, ***do not*** upgrade from version `21.08` to `22.02`.)
 The result of this documentation is the addition of three new sections to this guide, namely [Backing up the entire mini-NAS OS disk](#backing-up-the-os-disk), [Emergency micro-SD](#emergency-micro-sd), and [Recovery procedures](#recovery-procedures), all of which were added under the [Bonus Content](#bonus-content) section.
 {: .notice .notice--success }